gravitational/teleport/rfd/0144-client-tools-updates.md

 will occur only if the parent process is not `tsh` or `tctl`, to prevent infinite loops.

-An environment variable `TELEPORT_TOOLS_VERSION` will be introduced to enable overriding and using a specific version of client tools.
-This field can be used either as an emergency workaround for a known issue or for debugging purposes
+An environment variable `TELEPORT_TOOLS_VERSION` will be introduced to use a specific version of client tools `X.Y.Z` or turn `off` client tools updates completely.
+This environment variable can be used as a emergency workaround for a known issue, pinning to a specific version in CI/CD, or for debugging.

+Automatic updates will not be used if `tctl` is connecting to the Auth Service over localhost.

 ##### Errors and warnings